moutella/joycon2mouse/README.md

 - If using dual joycons itll ask you to pair one joycon then the other
 - If using a pro controller/gc controller it just asks you to pair it
 - When its all done, you'll have SDL controllers ready for every player to use.

+- If the controller disconnects, the code will (eventually) notice the disconnection, and promptly wait for you to reconnect your controller.
+You do this by, again, holding down your sync button.

 > 💡 Note: Bit layouts differ slightly between left and right Joy-Cons, so correct side pairing is important.